pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/adding-an-application.md

 ---

 An application is a collect of resources and configurations that are managed together.
 It represents the service which you are going to deploy.
-With PipeCD, all application's manifests and its deployment configuration (`.pipe.yaml`) must be committed into a directory of a Git repository.
+With PipeCD, all application's manifests and its application configuration (`.pipe.yaml`) must be committed into a directory of a Git repository.
 That directory is called as application directory.

-Before deploying an application, the application must be registered from the web UI and a deployment configuration file (`.pipe.yaml`) must be committed to the application directory.
+Before deploying an application, the application must be registered from the web UI and a application configuration file (`.pipe.yaml`) must be committed to the application directory.
 An application must belong to exactly one environment and can be handled by one of the registered `piped`s.
 Currently, PipeCD is supporting the following kinds of application:

 - Kubernetes application